The Virgin Mirror

 Construction Paper Flags Tacked to a Primary School Bulletin Board

-by Adam Tavel
+By Adam Tavel

 Featured Art: “Noise in the System” by Madara Mason